 When we compare ourselves to characters in a video games or to acquaintances on social media it is easy to believe that everyone else is having more fun, earning more money, being more successful, and has a more perfect body image.
 We feel dissatisfied, our life sucks… but we potentially miss that we are competing with a completely unrealistic ideal, a doctored image of reality.
 We do this unconsciously.

 The answer, therefore, to the earlier question of how to support ourselves and others, is to become more aware, more conscious of how the system works, and in particular to see the innocent role of the ego in falling for this simple but pervasive trick of the mind.
 You don’t need to compare yourself with anyone else.
 Irrespective of circumstance, it is never you against life.
 You are a unique expression of life itself.

 In this 4th episode of the Designed to Thrive Podcast we explore the role of social media, computer games and other activities on our mental wellbeing, particularly when the sense of enjoyment and fun in doing them is lost or replaced by more negative emotions.
 We are simply caught up in believing that what we are experiencing is true.
 We are comparing life on the inside (how I see myself) with life on the outside (how I see others) and we will always fall short in this comparison.

-If you would like to have a series of one to one conversations to explore or deepen your own understanding why not consider contacting me for personal coaching.
+If you would like to have a conversation to explore or deepen your own understanding why not consider contacting me for personal coaching.